 Tenkara is a fishing method that originated in Japan many hundreds of years ago.

 Amongst the Tenkara flies are some where the hackle is tied so that the feather curves forward, not back, as found on the vast majority of ‘western’ flies.

 This method of tying in the hackle seems to me to provide for much more animation as the fly moves in the water.
-I now tie all my hackled wet flies, including nymphs, with the hackle curved forward.
+I now tie most of my hackled wet flies, including nymphs, with the hackle curved forward.